mondaiarimasen/Cryo-Data-Acquisition/README.txt

         > no consideration of noise in current version
         > updates cryo-Environment-Data.dat with the new cooling water flow rate
         > not used, as of August 20, 2018, as integrating with cryo-RealTime.py

   - cryo-DataView.html
-        > website to view all data read by the programs
+        > website to view all data read by cryo-RealTime.py
         > refreshes at user-decided frequency
-        > currently, data table with temperature readings from LS372 is only displayed in Firefox, independent of operating system
+        > currently, data table with temperature readings from LS372 can only be displayed in Firefox, independent of operating system
-        > displays plots produced in real time by cryo-RealTime.py and file update frequency can be made to show each new plot produced by cryo-RealTime.py
+        > displays plots produced in real time by cryo-RealTime.py
         > sends email notifications

   - cryo-Environment-Data.dat